dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-3-structures.md

 3. The `project_b` project runs in a deployment environment and produces public models.
 4. The `project_a` project adds `project_b` as a dependency.

-If you enable this feature and experience any issues, please be sure to each out to dbt Cloud support.
+If you enable this feature and experience any issues, please reach out to dbt Cloud support.

 ### Tips and tricks